What You’ll Learn in This Article

-- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.
+- Growing outdoors for beginners is a great choice.
+Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

-- Choosing a site for your garden is an important factor that can affect the yield and quality of your plants — having maximum exposure to sunlight is ideal.
+- Choosing a site for your garden is an important factor in creating the best outdoor grow setup.
+Your site can affect the yield and quality of your plants — having maximum exposure to sunlight is ideal.

 - The quality and structure of the soil affects its capacity to retain water, while also allowing for excess drainage.
 Keeping a healthy root environment is extremely important to the survival and production of the plants.